Guide to Resolving Georgia Tax Problems

-- Doubt as to collectibility (You don’t think you can repay all of the tax debt)
+- Doubt as to collectibility (You don’t think you can repay all of the taxes owed)

-- Doubt as to liability (You don’t think you’re liable for the tax debt)
+- Doubt as to liability (You don’t think you’re liable for the taxes owed)

-- Economic hardship (You’re experiencing an economic hardship that would make it impossible to repay the debt in full)
+- Economic hardship (You’re experiencing an economic hardship that would make it impossible to repay the liability in full)

 To apply for an Offer in Compromise, you’ll need to fill our Form OIC-1 and Form CD-14C if you’re applying on hardship or collectability grounds.
 Completing the application process can be difficult and the Georgia Department of Revenue offers a free booklet on the Offer in Compromise process for taxpayers.

 Request for Penalty Waiver